tetzank/homepage/content/posts/return-oriented-programming.md

 The [second challenge 'split'](https://ropemporium.com/challenge/split.html) teaches us more concepts of return oriented programming, particularly the usage of gadgets and how to chain them together to perform arbitrary operations.

-Let us start by analysing the executable file we got.
+Let us start by analyzing the executable file we got.
 First, we extract the list of functions residing in the binary.

 {{% term "split-funcs" %}}